couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 	}
  ```

 14. What about deleting items?
-Add the following `couchTableSource:deleteRow:` method and use the `CBLUITableSource`'s `deleteDocments:error:` method to delete the document as follows.
-This will allow us to delete a document when sliding a row in the tableview.
+Add the following `couchTableSource:deleteRow:` method to delete a document when sliding a row in the tableview.

  ```objective-c
 	- (bool)couchTableSource:(CBLUITableSource *)source deleteRow:(CBLQueryRow *)row {